Skip to main content

 We don't have the ability to specialize the output of your own template, so you'll need to add the template we provide to your account.

-πŸ’‘ Tip: You can set up a service for 4-points, and set the 4-Point as the default template, under Settings > Services & Fees.
+πŸ’‘ Tip: You can set up a Service for 4-point inspections, and set the 4-Point as the default template, under Settings > Services & Fees.

 What Makes the 4-Point a Specialized Output PDF?